 Perceived stress may detrimentally impact oral health which, in turn, may lead to cognitive decline among specific elderly communities, according to two new studies.

 Oral health can be a surprisingly good indicator of a person’s well-being.
-Not only can oral diseases reduce a person’s quality of life, but they can also increase the risk of other serious conditions.
+Not only can oral diseases reduce a person’s

 Teams at Rutgers University in New Brunswick, NJ, have now focused on a different link — the one between oral health and cognitive decline.